Kazgul1987/PF2e-Quick-Rolls/README.md

 | `reflex`, `ref` | Reflex Save |
 | `will`, `wil` | Will Save |

 Example damage command: `2d6+4 fir` rolls fire damage.
-Example check command: `perc 20` creates a Perception check against DC 20.
+For checks you can either request a standard DC by level—`perc 11` or `perc lvl 11` create a Perception check against the level 11 standard DC of 28—or override the DC manually with `perc dc 20`.